ewoutnwn/DbContextResolver/README.md

-# DbContextResolver

-Multiple DbContexts with multiple DbSets: how to resolve?
+# Multiple DbContexts with multiple DbSets: how to resolve?
 With the advent of version 6 of Entity Framework, a great new feature came along: multiple DbContexts.
 One database can now persist classes separated to any number of DbContexts.
 This greatly enhances seperation of concerns and suits especially well for larger systems.
 Even more, if one uses domain driven design, then a DbContext can easily map to a single subdomain.
 Instead of one big facade-like DbContext, more subdomains map to multiple, targeted DbContexts.